SylmarDev/syl-rnb-calc/SYL-TODO.md

   - Sitrus berry button, burn tick button, poison tick button
 - A way to show high rolls and low rolls
 - A way to show crit rolls along with noncrit rolls together
+- All stat boosts being horizontal and closer to the top